ElektraInitiative/PermaplanT/scraper/README.md

 The following CSV files will be generated in the `data` directory:

+- `reinsaatRawDataEN.csv`: This file contains the raw data scraped from the english version of the Reinsaat webpage.
-- `reinsaatRawData.csv`: This file contains the raw data scraped from the Reinsaat webpage.
+- `reinsaatRawDataDE.csv`: This file contains the raw data scraped from the german version of the Reinsaat webpage.